CyVerse-Ansible/ansible-k3s/README.md

 If using Docker with k3s, then this role will depend on Docker already installed or a role that provides it.

+This role will setup a firewall (ufw) and by default allow all nodes within the k3s cluster to communicate with each other.

 This role makes assumptions in your host files.
 The following is an example inventory file with k3s-masters, k3s-agents, and k3s-cluster defined, which is the minimum declaration.

 Note: At this time, only 1 master is supported